Project-YXKJ/SilverStarSCS.Docs/source/function/output_configuration.rst

 1. Confirm which output port is connected to the solenoid valve, like *Output-07* or *Output-06*.
 In this step, you need to know the specific model of the system you are using, then refer to its wiring diagram.
-Refer to the `Quick reference`_ section of this chapter to find the parameter number that controls the function of this port.
+Refer to the :ref:`output_params_quick_reference` section of this chapter to find the parameter number that controls the function of this port.
 2. Refer to the section at the beginning of this chapter :ref:`output_mode_code_list`,